Lucasgm22/Lucasgm22/README.md

 - 👋 Hi, I’m @Lucasgm22, my full name is Lucas Guimarães Miranda, vamos buscar o HEXA :D
 - 👀 My interest are Mathematics or more specific in Algebra, Software Development, Guitar, Games and a bunch more...
-- 🌱 I’m currently learning Java Developmen and Mathematics
+- 🌱 I’m currently learning Java Development and Mathematics
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me:
     - E-mail: lucasgm22@gmail.com, lucas.miranda@aluno.ufabc.edu.br